-- 9.12 An employee shall be required to participate in the substance abuse screening procedure if there exists reasonable suspicion (Category III) to believe that the employee's fitness for duty is questionable, based on the following criteria: - (a) Any observable, work-related behavior or similar pattern of conduct that appears to be abnormal, erratic or otherwise not in conformance with acceptable City policy. - (b) Any observable, work-related behavior or similar pattern of conduct that indicates signs of impairment in normal sensory and/or motor body functions. - (c) Any articulable facts or evidence that indicate possible substance abuse on the job. - (d) Any information or evidence that warrants, or emanates from, an authorized investigation of possible drug-related activity by a specific individual or group. - (e) Any pattern of alcohol and/or drug-related behavior, conduct or activity that is violative of municipal, state or federal law. - 9.13 All employees in safety sensitive and security sensitive positions, and all other employees who may be called upon to operate equipment in the ordinary scope of their employment shall be required to participate in the substance abuse screening procedure if the employee is involved in an on-the-job accident, sustains an on-the-job injury, or is associated with a "near-miss" on-the-job incident (all these examples are included in Category IV).
-For purposes of this Rule: - (a) The term "accident" refers to any occurrence which requires treatment by qualified medical personnel, causes injury or fatality, produces damage to property or material, or interrupts and/or terminates scheduled work assignments. - (b) The term "near-miss" refers to any incident which might have resulted in an "accident" (as defined above) but for the intervention of some special action, circumstance or event, and which was caused to any degree by violation of safety rules or procedures, by careless or negligent conduct or by the failure to use prescribed personal protective equipment.
+- 9.12 An employee shall be required to participate in the substance abuse screening procedure if there exists reasonable suspicion (Category III) to believe that the employee's fitness for duty is questionable, based on the following criteria: - (a) Any observable, work-related behavior or similar pattern of conduct that appears to be abnormal, erratic or otherwise not in conformance with acceptable City policy. - (b) Any observable, work-related behavior or similar pattern of conduct that indicates signs of impairment in normal sensory and/or motor body functions. - (c) Any articulable facts or evidence that indicate possible substance abuse on the job. - (d) Any information or evidence that warrants, or emanates from, an authorized investigation of possible drug-related activity by a specific individual or group. - (e) Any pattern of alcohol and/or drug-related behavior, conduct or activity that is violative of municipal, state or federal law. - 9.13 All employees in safety sensitive and security sensitive positions, and all other employees who may be called upon to operate equipment in the ordinary scope of their employment shall be required to participate in the substance abuse screening procedure if the employee is involved in an on-the-job accident or sustains an on-the-job injury (all these examples are included in Category IV).
+For purposes of this Rule the term "accident" refers to any occurrence which requires treatment by qualified medical personnel, causes injury or fatality, produces damage to property or material, or interrupts and/or terminates scheduled work assignments.

-Each appointing authority having personnel in their employ who are the subject of Category IV testing, shall be responsible for the transportation of personnel to and from the collection and/or testing site within a reasonable period of time after the accident, injury or incident occurs.
-Failure of the employee to participate in the substance abuse screening procedure in a timely manner may result in the forfeiture of coverage under the provisions of Rule VIII, Sections 2.9, 2.10, and/or 2.11. (amended February 25, 1999, effective March 1, 1999)
+Each appointing authority having personnel in their employ who are the subject of Category IV testing, shall be responsible for the transportation of personnel to and from the collection and/or testing site within a reasonable period of time after the accident or injury occurs.

+Failure of the employee to participate in the substance abuse screening procedure in a timely manner may result in the forfeiture of coverage under the provisions of Rule VIII, Sections 2.9, 2.10, and/or 2.11. (amended February 25, 1999, effective March 1, 1999, amended July 12, 2024, effective August 1, 2024)